Last updated: 13 March 2023

 From major illnesses to prison terms, a gap in work can be a challenge for Singaporeans looking to return to the workforce.
 This is particularly true in recent years with technological advancements, like telecommunications and even artificial intelligence being implemented at a rapid pace.

-To build a digitally inclusive society, the national Digital for Life movement was launched and aims to encourage Singaporeans to embrace technology and enrich their lives with digital tools.
+To build a digitally inclusive society, the national Digital for Life movement was launched by IMDA and aims to encourage Singaporeans to embrace technology and enrich their lives with digital solutions.
 Established under the movement, the Digital for Life Fund was started to fund and support inspirational projects that aim to bring all Singaporeans into the digital fold.

-One of the 22 ground-up community projects supported by the Digital for Life Fund is the Digital Youth Ambassador (DYA) programme led by SCS Youth, a youth chapter of Singapore Computer Society, which aims to empower Singaporeans who have left the workforce due to social or medical reasons with digital skills.
+One of the 22 ground-up community projects supported by the Digital for Life Fund is the Digital Youth Ambassador (DYA) programme led by SCS Youth, a youth chapter of Singapore Computer Society, which aims to empower Singaporeans who have left the workforce due to social or medical reasons with digital skills through digital literacy.